casper-network/ceps/text/0008-post-genesis-validator-onboarding.md

 CEP PR: [casperlabs/ceps#0008](https://github.com/casperlabs/ceps/pull/0008)

 At genesis, it is assumed that a validator set of sufficient integrity will exist so as to **safely** bootstrap the network, i.e. the emphasis upon launch is correctness not throughput.
-Post-genesis, the active validator set will organically mutate in response to either:
+Post-genesis, the active validator set will mutate in response to one or all of the following events:

-- new validators being granted permission to join;
+- new validators obtaining permission to join via an auction;
 - honest validators voluntarily leaving;
-- byzantine validators being forcibly ejected.
+- byzantine validators being ejected by the protocol.

 This CEP focusses upon the process of **securely** onboarding new validators.
 It frames such a process within non-trivial security, infrastructure, engagement & token contextual considerations.
-In particular it foccusses upon the following 3 use cases:
+In particular it focusses upon the following 3 use cases:

 - a validator acting on the behalf of themselves;
 - a validator acting on the behalf of themselves & delegators;